sheffield-bioinformatics-core/rnaseq-introduction-online/01-pre-processing.md

 </div>

 <div class="warning">
-Sections with this background give information about potential error messages or might encounter, or problems that might arise in your own data analysis.
+Sections with this background give information about potential error messages you might encounter, or problems that might arise in your own data analysis.
 </div>

 ### More on Galaxy